ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](animation_page.gif)](animation_page.gif)

-As you can see the traditional (non-set) method is simpler when creating multi-image list from separate image files.
+As you can see, the traditional (non-set) method is simpler when creating multi-image list from separate image files.
 But "`-set`" or more specialized "`-repage`" operators are better when you need to change an image that has already been read into memory, or was created from image processing.

-For example to change the image offset of the third image (image index '`2`') in the last example...
+For example, to change the image offset of the third image (image index '`2`') in the last example...

 ~~~
 convert animation_page.gif \